 Pharmacy Editor: Charles Patrick Davis, MD, PhD

 Xalatan (latanoprost) is a prostaglandin analogue ophthalmic solution used to treat pressure in the eye (glaucoma, ocular hypertension) by decreasing liquid in the eye.
-Xalantan is available s a generic drug named lantanoprost.
-Side effects include blu rred vision, burning/stinging/itching/redness of the eye, feeling as if something is in the eye, changes in eyelash number/color/length/thickness, eyelid skin darkening, browning of the iris, dry eye, lid crusting/discomfort, increased sensitivity to light, flu-like symptoms, or muscle/joint pain.
+Xalantan is available as a generic drug named lantanoprost.
+Side effects of Xalatan include blurred vision, burning/stinging/itching/redness of the eye after using the drops, feeling as if something is in the eye, changes in eyelash number/color/length/thickness, eyelid skin darkening, browning of the iris, watery eyes, dry eyes, eye discomfort, lid crusting/discomfort, increased sensitivity to light, cold or flu-like symptoms (stuffy nose, sneezing, sore throat), headache, dizziness, or muscle/joint pain.

 Xalatan (latanoprost) is available in an ophthalmic solution; strength is 0.005% (50 µg/mL).
 It is administered by an eyedropper.
 The amount is determined by the doctor.
 Serious side effects include oozing or eye discharge, chest pain, vision changes, light sensitivity and redness, swelling, itching or pain in the eye.
 Benefits versus risks should be considered in pregnant women; it is not known if the drug is present in breast milk.
 Use in pediatrics is not discussed; any use of this drug should be first discussed with a doctor, preferably an ophthalmologist.